Volunteering in Ghana with Projects Abroad

 Ghana is an exciting and popular place to spend some time on a volunteer project or work experience placement.
 Our voluntary projects in Ghana are available for anyone interested in volunteering in the developing world, including those on a gap year, career break or as summer work experience while studying.

-Volunteers in Ghana work on a wide range of projects including Teaching, Care, Community – including Building and IT Projects, Medical & Healthcare Projects – including Medicine, Physiotherapy, Nursing, Midwifery and Dentistry, plus Journalism, Veterinary Medicine, Sports, and Human Rights.
+Volunteers in Ghana work on a wide range of projects including Agriculture & Farming, Teaching, Care, Community – including Building and IT Projects, Medical & Healthcare Projects – including Medicine, Physiotherapy, Nursing, Midwifery and Dentistry, plus Journalism, Veterinary Medicine, Sports, and Human Rights.

 Where we are Based in Ghana

-Projects Abroad has many projects available to volunteer in Ghana, based in Accra, Cape Coast, Koforidua, Kumasi and the Akuapem Hills.
+Projects Abroad has many projects available to volunteer in Ghana, based in Accra, Cape Coast, and the Akuapem Hills.

 General Information on Ghana

 Ghana is an intensely colourful land on the West coast of Africa.
-Once the British colony known as the 'Gold Coast', it is renowned for the friendliness and warmth of its people.
+The British colony known as the 'Gold Coast’ is renowned for the friendliness and warmth of its people.
 Ghana has great beaches, wild savannah and dense rainforests.
 This English-speaking country provides volunteers with a wonderful introduction to Africa; it is politically-stable, safe, affordable and rewarding to visit.

 All Projects Abroad Ghana volunteers live with local host families.
 The combination of Ghanaians' strong religious faith and hospitality makes living with a family a special experience.